jfcherng-sublime/ST-AutoSetSyntax/docs/src/use-cases.md

 !!! info

     ST prefers assigning the syntax basing on the file name (extension) than the first line.
-    Because it doesn't have to actually read the file, although the first line may provide more precise information.
+    Probably because it doesn't have to actually read the file, although the first line may provide more precise information.

-    ---

-    In ST (or maybe I should say in [TextMate][textmate] since this behavior is inherited from `tmLanguage`), if the file name is in `file_extensions` of a syntax, then ST will use that syntax.
-    This how ST detects files which have no extension like `Makefile`.

 ## User-defined rules